jtyr/ansible-yaml_inventory/README.md

     - template-g3
 g4:
   :add_hosts:
-    # Regular expression to import hosts ahost2 and bhost2 to this group
+    # Regular expression to add hosts ahost2 and bhost2 into this group
     - ^[ab]host2
 ```